fabiospampinato/vscode-github-notifications-bell/README.md

-# GitHub Notifications Bell
+# GitHub Notifications

 <p align="center">
 	<img src="https://raw.githubusercontent.com/fabiospampinato/vscode-github-notifications-bell/master/resources/logo-128x128.png" alt="Logo">
 </p>

-A secure, customizable, statusbar bell that notifies you about notifications on github.
+A secure, customizable, statusbar icon that notifies you about notifications on GitHub.

-It automatically opens the "Participating" section of your notifications if you have any of those.

-You can customize it to your likings, choose when to show it, which icon to use, which colors to use, and which browser to use.
+You can customize it to your likings, choose when to show it and which icon/color/browser to use.

 ## Install